szabolcsdombi/zengl/docs/index.rst

       It has no effect if the source and target viewports have the same size.

 **srgb**
     | A boolean to enable linear to srgb conversion.
+    | By default it is None and it means False except for srgb source images.

+**flush**
+    | A boolean to enable flush after blitting.
-By default it is False.
+    | By default it is None and it means False for image targets and True for blitting to the default framebuffer.

 .. py:method:: Image.clear()